eluckey2002/diagramflow/docs/technical/SETUP_PROGRESS.md

 This document tracks the progress of setting up the DiagramFlow project, documenting each phase, decisions made, and steps taken.

 ## Current Status
-🟡 In Progress - Initial Setup Phase
+🟡 In Progress - Project Configuration Phase

 ## Setup Phases